 Downtown L.A. (a.k.a.
 DTLA)

 Downtown L.A., a highly-walkable neighborhood, is home to iconic landmarks like Los Angeles City Hall (an Art Deco classic frequently featured in film), Pershing Square, and the Angels Flight funicular railway.
-Fortify yourself for a tour of the area at Botega Louie, a guilt-inducing gilt and marble French cafe with a macaron display that may revolutionize the colors on your next mood board.
+Fortify yourself for a tour of the area at Bottega Louie, a guilt-inducing gilt and marble French cafe with a macaron display that may revolutionize the colors on your next mood board.
 Then, head down Grand Avenue toward the glistening Cubist crumple of Frank Gehry’s Walt Disney Concert Hall to reach twin beacons of 20th and 21st century art.
 MOCA, designed by 2019 Pritzker Prize-winning architect Arata Isozaki, has a deep collection of American abstract pieces, Pop art, and sculptural gems from notable artists.
-One of them, local artist Larry Bell, recently unveiled his red glass construction “Bill and Coo” on the museum’s plaza.
+One of them, local artist Larry Bell, unveiled his red glass construction “Bill and Coo” on the museum’s plaza in 2019.

 Across the street, the free-admission The Broad is an impressive space filled with notable Ruscha paintings and array of provocative works by Basquiat, Koons, and Murakami.
 Nearby, you can peek into the 1893 Bradbury Building, a proto-modernist office with a skylit atrium and ornate ironwork, notably featured in Blade Runner and 500 Days of Summer.
 It’s across the street from the bustling Grand Central Market, where you’ll find artisan food and cafes (including the impeccably branded Eggslut).